byte-physics/igortest/docu/sphinx/source/advanced.rst

 use case is for example a testing code that runs data acquisition in a background task and the test case should continue after the acquisition finished.

-The unit-testing framework supports such cases with a feature that allows to register one or more background tasks that should be monitored.
+The universal testing framework supports such cases with a feature that allows to register one or more background tasks that should be monitored.
 A procedure name can be given that is called when the monitored background tasks finish.
 After the current test case procedure finishes the framework will return to Igors command